 The prevention and educational services offered address a variety of health issues, including violence, nutrition, stress and time management, sexual health, alcohol, tobacco and other drug use.
 Our services include educational materials, outreach presentations, special events and health consulting.
 Our health promotion team consists of professionally trained health educators, peer health educators and support staff working together to achieve the learning mission of the university.

 Julie received her Bachelor’s and Master’s degree in Health Education from Texas State University.
-She has been an Assistant Director of the Student Health Center for five years.
+She has been an Assistant Director of the Student Health Center since 2010.
 Julie plans, coordinates and supervises educational outreach and prevention for health issues through peer education, social marketing, and other effective health promotion strategies.
-Prior to the Assistant Director position, she was a Health Education Coordinator at the Texas State Alcohol and Drug Resource Center for 17 years.
-Ms. Eckert is also adjunct faculty with the Health and Wellness Promotion Department at Texas State.
+Prior to the Assistant Director position, she was a Peer Education and Health Education Coordinator at the Texas State Alcohol and Drug Resource Center.
+Ms. Eckert chairs the Alcohol and Drug Advisory Council and serves on variety of Student Affairs and university committees.
 Julie is a Master Certified Health Education Specialist (MCHES) and certified Alcohol Education Course for Minors Instructor.

-In her free time she enjoys yoga, salsa dancing and Dallas Cowboy Football.
+In her free time she enjoys movies, yoga, salsa dancing and Dallas Cowboy Football.